kwalczak80/melting-gerry/README.md

     ![Category Selection](docs/screenshots/category_selection.PNG)

-* If the user selects a different option than is available, the following message will be displayed in the console.
+* If the user selects a different option than is available, the following message will be shown in the console.

     ![Category Selection Invalid Choice](docs/screenshots/category_selection_invalid_choice.PNG)
-* If the user decides to press the “E” key the main menu will be displayed again in the console.
+* If the user decides to press the “E” key, the main menu will be displayed again in the console.
-* If the correct category is selected by the user, the main game screen will be displayed.
+* If the correct category number is selected by the user, the main game screen will be displayed.

     ![Main Game Screen](docs/screenshots/main_game_screen.PNG)
 * During the game the following information is displayed on the screen:
-    * The number of attempts left to guess the word,
+    * The number of attempts left to guess the word.
-    * The hidden word is represented by the underscore characters '_' The number of underscore characters equals the number of letters in the word to be guessed.
+    * A hidden word that is represented by underscores '_' The number of underscores is equal to the number of letters in the word to be guessed.
     * Which letters have been already used to guess the word
 * Once the letter is entered by the user, the program checks if the letter is listed in the word.
-If not, information in yellow color is displayed on the screen to inform the user that the letter they selected is not correct.
+If not, information in yellow color is displayed on the screen to inform the user that the letter they selected is not listed in the word.
 The used letters table will be updated automatically with the chosen letter.
 The number of attempts to finish the game will decrease.
 * Snowman Gerry will start melting!!!

     ![Letter not in word message](docs/screenshots/letter_not_in_word.PNG)
-* If the letter entered by the player is correct, information in green color is displayed on the screen to inform the user that the letter they selected is correct.
+* If the letter entered by the user is correct, information in green color is displayed on the screen to inform the user that the letter they selected is correct.
 The used letters table will be updated automatically.
 The number of attempts to finish the game remains the same.

     ![Letter in word message](docs/screenshots/letter_in_word_message.PNG)
 * Snowman Gerry is safe!!!